qqqlab/madflight-docs/docs/Board-ESP-FC2.md

 ## Pinout FC2

-This is the default ESP-FC2 configuration, the external pins can be reconfigured.
+Set `#define MF_BOARD "brd/madflight_FC2.h"` to use this configuration, it can be modified with `madflight_config` configuration settings in your program.

 | GPIO | External Pin Function | Internal Function |
 |:-:|:-|:-|